 35. Host a Wedding Party Get-Together

-If your wedding party don’t all know each other very well (or even if they do), it’s a nice idea to arrange a get together so they can bond ahead of the hen or sten party.
+If your wedding party don’t all know each other very well (or even if they do), it’s a nice idea to arrange a get together so they can bond ahead of the hen, stag, fox or sten party.
+Consider a weekend brunch or hosting a cocktail and board games night.

 36. Order Your Cake